Arcadia Impact · AI Governance Taskforce Read the paper →

 By resources, largely one institute.

 Switch from the map to the resource view.
-On a common budget axis the UK bar erupts past the field: it dwarfs every other member, the concentrated capacity the paper reads as achievability, not deficit.
+On a common budget axis the UK bar dwarfs every other member.
+The authors take the concentration the optimistic way: one state has already shown the capacity can be built.

 Step 04 · the full network, in view